muety/mailwhale/README.md

 ## 📄 Description

-Being a web developer, chances are high that at some point you need to teach your application how to send mails.
+As a developer, chances are high that at some point you need to teach your application how to send mails.
 Essentially, there are two options.
-Either you use a **professional mail sending service** like [Mailgun](https://mailgun.com), [SendGrid](https://sendgrid.com), [SMTPeter](https://smtpeter.com) and the like or you **include an SMTP client library** to your software and **plug your own mail server**.
+Either you use a **professional mail sending service** or you **include an SMTP client library** to your software and **plug your own mail server**.

+Think of MailWhale like [Mailgun](https://mailgun.com), [SendGrid](https://sendgrid.com) or [SMTPeter](https://smtpeter.com), but open source and self-hosted.
+Or like [Postal](https://github.com/postalhq/postal) or [Cuttlefish](https://cuttlefish.io/), but less bloated and without running its own, internal SMTP server.

 However, if you want the best of both worlds – that is, send mails via simple HTTP calls and with no extra complexity, but still use your own infrastructure – you may want to go with ✉️🐳.